dmbarbour/glas/docs/GlasZero.md

 ### Assertion Parameter?
 Rejected.

 Similar to export, we could provide the dictionary as an input to assertions.
 This would allow more flexible analysis, but may also complicate reasoning and refactoring insofar as our dictionary exposes symbols that will be shadowed later.
 I've decided to avoid this complication; assertions are still useful, and any special analysis on the whole dictionary may be deferred to export function.

+### Aggregate Definitions?
+Rejected.

+It is feasible to extend g0 with special symbols that support implicit aggregation on 'open' and 'from', preferably monotonic and idempotent such as set union or graph unification.
+However, this idea has the same problems as macro state, just at a different layer.
+Similarly, it should be left to higher layer language modules.